 We want to empower children, young people and adults to ‘have a voice’, to have access to information and to support them in their decisions.

 We offer informed pastoral care to those affected by abuse in a Salvation Army context.

 We believe that safeguarding is EVERYBODY’S responsibility.
 If you have any concerns relating to past or present incidents of abuse by a person connected to The Salvation Army or within a Salvation Army programme we would request that you make this known to the police.
-Contact can also be made with The Salvation Army Safeguarding Unit at email@example.com or 020 7367 4772.
+Contact can also be made with The Salvation Army Safeguarding Department at firstname.lastname@example.org or 020 7367 4767.

 If you would like additional information or advice you can also contact one of the following organisations that can provide expert knowledge and support.

 Other safeguarding organisations can be found online:

 0800 169 2081